 The value this has brought to these countries is considerable.
-Your participation will ensure Australia continues to reap the same benefits.
+Your participation will ensure Australia continues to benefit.

-The information you provide will have a long-term impact on Australia's direction.
+The information you provide will have a long term impact on Australia's direction.
 Every year that you and other households respond, the study increases in value and in its power to influence decision making.